Korn Ferry (NYSE:KFY) Issues Q2 2023 Earnings Guidance

 Korn Ferry (NYSE:KFY – Get Rating) issued an update on its second quarter 2023 earnings guidance on Thursday morning.
 The company provided EPS guidance of $1.34-$1.50 for the period, compared to the consensus EPS estimate of $1.50.
 The company issued revenue guidance of -.

-Korn Ferry (NYSE:KFY – Get Rating) last posted its earnings results on Wednesday, September 7th.
-The business services provider reported $1.50 EPS for the quarter, missing analysts’ consensus estimates of $1.53 by ($0.03).
-The firm had revenue of $695.90 million for the quarter, compared to the consensus estimate of $697.04 million.
+Korn Ferry (NYSE:KFY – Get Rating) last announced its quarterly earnings data on Wednesday, September 7th.
+The business services provider reported $1.50 earnings per share for the quarter, missing analysts’ consensus estimates of $1.53 by ($0.03).
 Korn Ferry had a net margin of 11.92% and a return on equity of 22.49%.
-The firm’s revenue was up 18.9% compared to the same quarter last year.
-During the same quarter in the prior year, the company posted $1.37 earnings per share.
-On average, equities research analysts anticipate that Korn Ferry will post 5.49 earnings per share for the current year.
+The company had revenue of $695.90 million for the quarter, compared to the consensus estimate of $697.04 million.
+During the same quarter in the previous year, the business earned $1.37 EPS.
+The company’s quarterly revenue was up 18.9% compared to the same quarter last year.
+On average, analysts expect that Korn Ferry will post 5.49 earnings per share for the current fiscal year.

-A number of analysts have weighed in on KFY shares.
-StockNews.com lowered Korn Ferry from a buy rating to a hold rating in a research note on Wednesday, September 14th.
-Robert W. Baird reduced their target price on Korn Ferry from $72.00 to $64.00 and set an outperform rating on the stock in a research note on Thursday, September 8th.
-The Goldman Sachs Group cut their price target on Korn Ferry from $83.00 to $74.00 and set a buy rating on the stock in a research note on Tuesday, June 7th.
-Finally, Truist Financial cut their target price on Korn Ferry from $98.00 to $75.00 and set a buy rating on the stock in a research note on Friday, June 17th.
+A number of equities analysts recently weighed in on KFY shares.
+StockNews.com lowered shares of Korn Ferry from a buy rating to a hold rating in a research report on Wednesday, September 14th.
+Robert W. Baird dropped their price target on Korn Ferry from $72.00 to $64.00 and set an outperform rating on the stock in a research report on Thursday, September 8th.
+Truist Financial decreased their price target on Korn Ferry from $98.00 to $75.00 and set a buy rating for the company in a research note on Friday, June 17th.
+Finally, The Goldman Sachs Group decreased their price target on Korn Ferry from $83.00 to $74.00 and set a buy rating for the company in a research report on Tuesday, June 7th.

-Several institutional investors have recently added to or reduced their stakes in the business.
-Vanguard Group Inc. raised its holdings in shares of Korn Ferry by 4.9% during the first quarter.
-Vanguard Group Inc. now owns 6,121,545 shares of the business services provider’s stock worth $397,532,000 after purchasing an additional 285,620 shares during the last quarter.
-Renaissance Technologies LLC grew its position in shares of Korn Ferry by 406.1% in the first quarter.
-Renaissance Technologies LLC now owns 346,700 shares of the business services provider’s stock valued at $22,515,000 after purchasing an additional 278,200 shares during the period.
-Invesco Ltd. lifted its stake in shares of Korn Ferry by 11.7% in the first quarter.
-Invesco Ltd. now owns 1,783,944 shares of the business services provider’s stock worth $115,849,000 after buying an additional 186,361 shares in the last quarter.
-Prudential Financial Inc. lifted its stake in shares of Korn Ferry by 31.7% in the first quarter.
-Prudential Financial Inc. now owns 590,344 shares of the business services provider’s stock worth $38,337,000 after buying an additional 142,251 shares in the last quarter.
-Finally, Allianz Asset Management GmbH lifted its stake in shares of Korn Ferry by 36.1% in the first quarter.
-Allianz Asset Management GmbH now owns 455,194 shares of the business services provider’s stock worth $29,561,000 after buying an additional 120,714 shares in the last quarter.
-Institutional investors and hedge funds own 94.70% of the company’s stock.
+Large investors have recently modified their holdings of the company.
+Bank of Montreal Can boosted its stake in Korn Ferry by 1.5% during the 1st quarter.
+Bank of Montreal Can now owns 16,129 shares of the business services provider’s stock valued at $1,073,000 after purchasing an additional 239 shares during the last quarter.
+Creative Planning grew its position in shares of Korn Ferry by 7.8% during the 2nd quarter.
+Creative Planning now owns 3,601 shares of the business services provider’s stock valued at $209,000 after purchasing an additional 262 shares in the last quarter.
+Captrust Financial Advisors grew its position in Korn Ferry by 5.4% in the second quarter.
+Captrust Financial Advisors now owns 5,191 shares of the business services provider’s stock worth $301,000 after acquiring an additional 268 shares in the last quarter.
+Lazard Asset Management LLC grew its position in Korn Ferry by 22.6% in the first quarter.
+Lazard Asset Management LLC now owns 1,695 shares of the business services provider’s stock worth $110,000 after acquiring an additional 313 shares in the last quarter.
+Finally, Advisors Asset Management Inc. boosted its position in Korn Ferry by 55.2% during the first quarter.
+Advisors Asset Management Inc. now owns 945 shares of the business services provider’s stock valued at $61,000 after buying an additional 336 shares during the period.
+94.70% of the stock is currently owned by institutional investors.

 Korn Ferry Company Profile